JulianZhan/market_mind/README.md

 Here's a brief overview of Market Mind's architecture:

-**Containerization**: All services are packaged within Docker containers, mainly managed and deployed via AWS ECS and Fargate.
+**Containerization**: All services are packaged within Docker containers, which provides a consistent environment for development and deployment.

 **Market Trades**: Polygon.io API streams BTC price data.
 This data is collected by a Python producer, sent to Kafka, processed by PySpark Structured Streaming, and finally stored in RDS MySQL.